jamesnetherton/jamesnetherton.github.io/_posts/2015-06-06-deforking-celestron-cpc-925.md

  There are 2 screws at the bottom  of the arm, 2 in the middle and 2 near the top (which are quite fiddly to get at so you may want to reposition the OTA).

-**3.** Remove the two screws at the base of the form arm within the hand grab point.
+**3.** Remove the two screws at the base of the fork arm within the hand grab point.

 ![Base Screws](/images/basescrews.jpg)